rafaelchaska/DVD-Rental-Project/README.md

 ![image](https://user-images.githubusercontent.com/102846044/205467668-60772d2f-7025-4ba0-b053-cf38195467ee.png)

 Insight:
-* Most of our customers love the sports genre
+* Most of Top Film's customers love the sports genre
 * Based on the previous table, music was the lowest selling genre.
 However, the least rented genre from our store is the travel genre

 ###### Question 3 What is the average rental rate for each genre?